dactylographsy/grunt-dactylographsy/README.md

 - ~~[ ] Allow catching up existing script tags (data-default-script)~~
   - ~~Removes intiial load delay by requesting manifests~~
 - [x] Feature detect localstorage and don't cache if not present
+- [x] Add cache cleaning by unique identifer to not keep n-versions of files in cache
+- [x] Add support for specifying a delay to reload assets to cache responses
 - [ ] Add support for changing cache to e.g. sessionstorage
   - [ ] Add config for cache lifetime (for sessionstorage)